-Apart from the standard synchronization features, Sync 2.2 is able to provide backup of the files stored on your Android-powered device*.
+Apart from the standard synchronization features, Sync is able to provide backup of the files stored on your Android device*.
 This feature may be a real life saver in cases when you need to transfer some valuable files from your mobile device to a desktop computer making sure these files do not get deleted in the course of further synchronization.
 When backup is enabled, even if you delete the backed up files from your mobile device, their copies will remain intact on the computer you’ve backed them up to.
+Same works vice versa: since desktop has Read-only access to the share, no file changes are synced, so deleted files will remain on the phone.

 Although there’s always a specially designated toggle for Camera backup, on Android platforms Sync is able to back up virtually any kind of data: pictures, music, text files, etc.